veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 This is not needed if you ran `anka create`.
 {{< /hint >}}

+The GUI tool will not automatically set up macOS and requires you to perform several steps manually.

-1. You’ll need to start the VM with `anka start -uv` to launch the viewer.
+1. Start the VM with `anka start -uv` to launch the [Anka Viewer]({{< relref "anka-virtualization-cli/command-line-reference.md#view" >}}).

 - `anka view` does not currently work post-start unless you started it with -v.
-- `sudo anka view` as a normal user is not possible yet.
+- **ARM USERS:** `sudo anka view` as a normal user is not possible yet.
 You'll need to ensure that VNC is enabled to access VMs running under `sudo`.

 2. Once inside the Anka Viewer/VM, finish the macOS installation **and be sure to install the addons package through the disk we mounted with `-u`**.

 3. After you're finished, reboot the VM.

 ![mounted addons]({{< siteurl >}}images/apple/getting-started/creating-your-first-vm/addonspkg.png)

 {{< hint warning >}}